-Presently the CEBAF Accelerator at Jefferson Lab is a 6 GeV five pass electron accelerator consisting of two superconducting linacs joined by independent magnetic transport arcs.
-In the future it is intended to increase the energy to 12 GeV.
-This is to be accomplished by adding five new 98 MeV cryomodules to each linac (10 total).
+The CEBAF Accelerator at Jefferson Lab is a 6 GeV five-pass electron accelerator consisting of two superconducting linacs joined by independent magnetic transport arcs.
+The 12 GeV project will double the energy of that facility.
+This will be accomplished by adding five new 98 MeV cryomodules to each linac (10 total) and adding another arc so that the beam will receive further acceleration through one of the linacs.
+Since the total beam power is to remain constant, the beam current will be lower.
+As a result, the new cavities will be operating at much higher field (resulting in larger Lorentz detuning) but will have a lower bandwidth.

 To control the RF for these new cryomodules a new Low Level RF (LLRF) system is being designed.
 Cavity field control is maintained digitally using an Altera FPGA which contains the feedback algorithm.
 The system incorporates digital down conversion, using quadrature under-sampling at an IF frequency of 70 MHz.
 A VME based system is being used as a prototype but it is planned to migrate to a stand alone EPICS IOC using a PC104 module.

 Three upgrade cryomodules have been produced consisting of a new 7 cell cavity design and incorporating a new PZT mechanism [1].
 Two of these modules have been tested and installed, one in the CEBAF accelerator and the other in the Jefferson Lab FEL.
-Initial LLRF testing was done last summer [2].
+Initial LLRF testing was done in 2006 [2].
 In these tests digital LLRF control was demonstrated to meet field control requirements up to 16.7 MV/m.
-For these tests a simple

-Generator Driven Resonator (GDR) algorithm was used.
-In this paper we report on tests using a Digital Self Excited Loop (DSEL) Algorithm.
+For these tests a simple Generator Driven Resonator (GDR) algorithm was used.
+In this paper we report on tests using a Digital Self Excited Loop (DSEL) Algorithm .